 #2 Automating reporting through your contract management software

-If you use a contract lifecycle management software, then chances are it already includes built-in analytics and reporting tools to help you track various contract KPIs and metrics.
+If you have a contract management software, then chances are it already includes built-in analytics and reporting tools to help you track various contract KPIs and metrics.
 For example, SpotDraft offers instant generation of custom reports as well as a personalized dashboard with contract insights.

 “The best thing about SpotDraft is the report generation, which saves us from a lot of manual effort.”